Ellume/getdata-assignment/CodeBook.md

 Three factor variables are included in the tidy.data.txt table:

-subject: This is the number associated with the subject
+subject: This is the number associated with the subject.

-dataset: Indicates if the measurement was part of the TRAIN or TEST datasets
+dataset: Indicates if the measurement was part of the TRAIN or TEST datasets.

-activity: Indicates the activity for the measurement
+activity: Indicates the activity for the measurement.

 *Further variable descriptions obtained from features_info.txt which is included in the data set*